praveen2567/slatesms-e2e-testing/README.md

 # PROJECT OVERVIEW

-SlateSMS is an AI-powered school management platform designed to streamline administration, enhance teaching, and improve communication across educational institutions.
-With features like smart scheduling, fee management, learning assessments, and predictive analytics, SlateSMS empowers schools to operate efficiently while delivering personalized student outcomes.
+SlateSMS is an AI-powered school management platform designed to help educational institutions streamline operations, enhance learning, and improve communication.
+It’s built for scalability, security, and customization—ideal for schools, districts, and networks.

 As part of the QA Automation team, I contributed to building and maintaining the test infrastructure that ensured product reliability across modules such as: